robsonalvesbh/robsonalves.dev/posts/2020-05-01-x-simple-tips-to-write-a-better-code.md

 ## Write Meaningful Names

-We name things all the time, we name our variables, functions, class, arguments, and files, because of it we need to do this well.
+**We name things all the time**, we name our variables, functions, class, arguments, and files, because of it we need to do this well.

 This topic is so important that [Uncle Bob](https://twitter.com/unclebobmartin) wrote an entire chapter about it in the [Clean Code book](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882).